 The savings achieved through open-market negotiations are then passed on to beneficiaries in the form of reduced premiums and low prices.
-As a result, Part D basic premiums have decreased by 13.5 percent over the past three years.
+As a result, Part D basic premiums have continuously decreased over the past years.
 This competitive structure, void of government intervention, provides beneficiaries with not only savings but choice.
 Each year, beneficiaries can shop around to find the coverage that works best for them.

 Medicare Part D’s ability to keep drug costs low has expanded access to medications and increased adherence to treatments.
 This ultimately helps patients avoid complications or costly hospitalizations, creating even more savings for Medicare.
 Patients’ ability to manage their health through the Part D program has led to a reduction in the elderly mortality by 2.2 percent annually since 2006, saving the program nearly $5 billion per year.